-During 2013, our board of directors met six times (including telephonic meetings) and took action by written consent two times.
-Each director attended at least 75% of the meetings held while he was a director, either in person or by teleconference.
-Additionally, each director attended at least 75% of the meetings for each committee on which he or she served.
+During 2015, our board of directors met four times (including telephonic meetings) and took action by written consent four times.
+Each director attended at least 75% of the meetings held by the board of directors and by each committee on which he served while he was a director, either in person or by teleconference, during the year.